rodneyway/silverstripe-linkmapping/README.md

   replace_default: false
 ```

-When a certain depth of link mappings has been reached, the server will return with a 404 response.
+When a certain depth of link mappings has been reached, the server will return with a 404 response to prevent inefficient mappings or infinite recursion.
 The following is the default configuration:

 ```yml
 LinkMappingRequestFilter: